PaloAltoNetworks/prisma_channel_resources/prisma_bash_toolbox-main/README.md

 # Errors, debugging, and known gotchas

-* MacOs uses BRE (Basic RegEx) vs Ubuntu which uses the GNU ERE (Extended RegEx) so the function I wrote to check the validity of the secrets file fails when run on MacOS.
-   * If you're sure the secrets are entered correctly by checking the ./secrets/secrets file then you can either remove the function from the scripts `pce-var-check` or just hit `y` on your keyboard.
 * Debugging the scripts.
 All you need to do to get the RESPONSE code is add `-v` to any `curl` command in the script.